junesirius/junesirius.github.io/_posts/Books/2022-05-04-Smoke-and-mirrors.md

 It's so touching.

 It's exactly what I want.
 I know exactly what he meant when he said "I want to be a wolf."
 That's exactly what I have said and what I wanted most.
-Running and running in the wood and on the grass, under the moonlight, never get tired, never out of breath, just runn forever.
+Running and running in the wood and on the grass, under the moonlight, never get tired, never out of breath, just run forever.

 This is the first time ever I saw someone understand me so well, paint someone so vividly like me, so extremely like me as if painting a portrait of me, but Neil doesn't even know me.
 But perhaps, it's himself that he's painting, and it's the twelve-year-old himself that I see so much resemblance.